Antiglitch Inconsistent With Magnetar Model of AXP: Discussion

 \section{Discussion}

+Both accretional and magnetar models predict a correlation of the magnitude of the spin-down rate with luminosity, both during and outside glitches (or anti-glitches), as observed for 1E~2259+586 \citep{A13}.
+In general, the spin-down rates are larger in accretional models because accreted matter is only semi-relativistic and has a greater ratio of momentum to energy than radiation or relativistic particles.
+Only accretional models offer a natural explanation of anti-glitches.

-This argument may be applied to the giant outbursts of SGR.
-SGR 1900+14 underwent an outburst August 27, 1998 during which its spin rate may have decreased by $\delta \omega \approx - 1 \times 10^{-4}$/s \citep{W01}.
-This may be considered to have been a giant antiglitch, and, if so, its magnitude may have been consistent, allowing for uncertainty in $\ell$, with the emission of $10^{44}$ ergs in an accretional outburst.
-SGR 1806-20 underwent an outburst 100 times more energetic on December 27, 2004, but for it $\vert \delta \omega \vert \lesssim 4 \times 10^{-6}$/s \citep{W07}, inconsistent with accretional angular momentum transfer.
-In the magnetar model changes in spin period during outburst are attributed to the expulsion of matter.
-The changes in period in accretional and magnetar models are expected to be of the same order of magnitude because in accretion models $\ell$ varies only as the 1/2 power of the magnetospheric or accretion radius, and because in magnetar models the expulsion velocity (from smaller radius) may exceed the Keplerian orbital velocity and may even be relativistic.
+These estimates may be applied to the giant outbursts of SGR.
+SGR 1900+14 underwent an outburst August 27, 1998 during which its spin rate may have decreased by $\Delta \omega \approx - 1 \times 10^{-4}$/s \citep{W01}.
+This may be considered to have been a giant anti-glitch, and, if so, its magnitude was consistent, allowing for uncertainty in $\ell$ and $I_s$, with the emission of $10^{44}$ ergs \citep{M08} powered by accretion.
+SGR 1806-20 underwent an outburst 100 times more energetic on December 27, 2004, but for it $\vert \Delta \omega \vert \lesssim 4 \times 10^{-6}$/s \citep{W07}, inconsistent with both models, even if $I$ is the full stellar moment of inertia $I_{NS}$.
 In any model, or phenomenologically, it is difficult to reconcile the disparate rotation changes during these two giant outbursts unless the result for SGR 1900+14 is considered only an upper limit.

-In a hybrid model some of the three components (modulated steady emission, small outbursts and giant outbursts) of AXP/SGR radiation are the result of accretion and some the result of magnetic dissipation.
-Variable spin-down rates indicate the modulated steady emission may be accretion of fallback matter.
-The antiglitch of 1E 2259+586 points toward accretion, but the giant outbursts and frequent smaller eruptions of some SGR may be easier to explain as magnetic flares.